» »

 • when forming a group of more than 11 people;

-• for owners (when buying, you need to show the owner's card).
+• for owners (you must show the owner's card upon purchase).

-Free - Desmo Owners Club members, children under 10, people with physical disabilities and their accompanying persons.
+Free - members of the Desmo Owners Club, children under 10 years old, people with physical disabilities and their accompanying persons.

 Payment options

-Individual visitors: in cash in Ducati on the day of the tour.
+Individual visitors: cash at Ducati on the day of the tour.

 Groups: by bank transfer, after booking confirmation.